How’s Your App-titude? Find Out by Helping NASA’s GIBS in NASA's 2016 Space Apps Challenge

 Last year’s challenge featured 14,153 participants working at 133 locations worldwide on almost 950 individual projects.
 The 2015 People’s Choice Award winner, NatEv Explorer, was in response to the GIBS challenge to develop an app to crowd-source the discovery of interesting natural events observed from space.

 GIBS is a key service of NASA’s Earth Observing System Data and Information System (EOSDIS), and provides visualizations of NASA Earth observing satellite data.
 GIBS data can be viewed using the EOSDIS Worldview interactive interface and similar clients.

-Check out the NASA Space Apps Challenge website at https://2016.spaceappschallenge.org/ for more information about the 2016 NASA Space Apps Challenge and to find locations near you where you can participate!
+Check out NASA's Space Apps Challenge website at https://2016.spaceappschallenge.org/ for more information about NASA's 2016 Space Apps Challenge and to find locations near you where you can participate!